 Buying feels like you’re in control of the process.
 Being sold feels like the opposite.

-The main way to achieve this is by understanding your prospect, as we discussed in the first section of this chapter.
+The main way to achieve this is by understanding your prospect, as we discussed above.
 Make sure you’re speaking their language and talking about what matters to them.